barebox/barebox/Documentation/boards/ti-k3-am62lx.rst

-  The AM62lx support currently depends on a modified downstream version of the TF-A. See https://lore.kernel.org/20250617090142.3000882-1-s.hauer@pengutronix.de for a patch series to be applied on the Downstream TF-A. Be aware that barebox might need further changes to be compatible with future upstream TF-A support.
+  The AM62lx support currently depends on a modified downstream version of the TF-A. See https://lore.kernel.org/20250617090142.3000882-1-s.hauer@pengutronix.de for a patch series to be applied on the downstream TF-A. Be aware that barebox might need further changes to be compatible with future upstream TF-A support.
 Specifically the SCMI clock IDs used in the assigned-clock-parents properties might not match the future upstream solution.